potatoit/m3ChangeDefaultCompanyIONAPI/README.md

 # m3ChangeDefaultCompanyIONAPI

 This script will change the default company/division of user(s) in MNS150 (it will also add them to that company/division in MNS151)

+  **This script is provided as is as an example, there is no support for the script.
+It may work for your scenario, it may not.
+Use with caution**.

 ## Arguments:
  	-IONAPI <path to .ionapi file>